Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- In two matchups against the Jaguars, Wentz averaged 233 passing yards per game, 8.5 yards below his over/under in Sunday's game.
+- Wentz averaged 233 passing yards per game in two matchups against the Jaguars, 2.5 yards less than his over/under for Sunday.

-- In his only game with a TD pass against the Jaguars over those outings, Wentz threw multiple touchdown passes.
+- Wentz threw multiple touchdown passes once over those contests against the Jaguars, and it was his only game with a TD pass against them.

-- The Jaguars have the NFL's 16th-ranked pass defense this season, giving up 245.4 yards per game through the air.
+- The Jaguars have the NFL's 16th-ranked pass defense this season, allowing 245.4 yards per game through the air.

-- With 23 passing TDs allowed this season, the Jaguars defense is ranked 10th in the league.
+- The Jaguars have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances